aycabta/reply-tweet-box-remover/README.md

 ![before](before.png)

 Morally you will get a feeling that "reply tweet box is distracted for screenshot".
-Please press this script and press your icon that is next to reply tweet box.
+Please install this script and press your icon that is next to reply tweet box.

 ![after](after.png)